speechly/cli/docs/speechly_projects_add.md

 ### Options

 ```
-      --apikey string            API key, created in Speechly Dashboard.
+      --apikey string            API token, created in Speechly Dashboard.
 Can also be given as the sole positional argument.
   -h, --help                     help for add
       --host string              API address (default "api.speechly.com")
       --name string              An unique name for the project.
 If not given the project name configured in Speechly Dashboard will be used.
-      --skip-online-validation   Skips validating the API key against the host.
+      --skip-online-validation   Skips validating the API token against the host.
 ```

 ### SEE ALSO